brnhaze/Portfolio/README.md

   🔹 Technologies Used: Python, Pandas, NumPy, Scikit-learn, Surprise Library, TF-IDF, Cosine Similarity, SVD

   🚀 Outcome: A smart AI-driven product recommender that helps users find products they’ll love while improving business revenue.

-  Would you like a detailed breakdown of the methodology used? 😊

 - Technologies Used:
     - Python